hannamw/hannamw.github.io/resume/index.md

 # Resume / CV
-*You can also get this resume as a <a href="https://hannamw.github.io/resume/Michael%20Hanna%20Resume%202021.pdf">pdf</a>!*
+*This resume is also available as a <a href="https://hannamw.github.io/resume/Michael%20Hanna%20Resume%202021.pdf">pdf</a>.*

 ## Michael Hanna
 (+1) 872-356-8659 | michaelwesley.hanna@studenti.unitn.it | <a href="hannamw.github.io">hannamw.github.io</a>